brianolson/go-openid/README.markdown

 About
 -----

-Go-OpenID is an implementation of OpenID in Golang.
+Go-OpenID is an implementation of OpenID authentication protocol in Golang.

 For now, the implementation does not manage XRI identifier, and can only check authentication with a direct request.